KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-13-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 <img class="img-responsive" src="/img/class-SDSVI-VLB-err-musk-500.png" alt="GD-SDSVI"/>

 <p>
-The second experiment is to compare GD and S-DSVI.
-S-DSVI refers to the analogous approach using a structured variational approximation but using standard gradients in the standard parameter space.
+The third experiment is to compare FPi and H-MC-SSVI.
+H-MC-SSVI refers to the approach combining natural gradients for the covariance with standard gradients on the mean.
 </p>

 <img class="img-responsive" src="/img/count-HMC-VLB-err-epid.png" alt="GD-HMC"/>

 <p>
-The second experiment is to compare GD and S-DSVI.
-S-DSVI refers to the analogous approach using a structured variational approximation but using standard gradients in the standard parameter space.
+The fourth experiment is to compare FPi-mean and MC-SSVI.
+MC-SSVI refers to Monte Carlo Structured SVI using natural gradients for both the mean and the covariance.
 </p>

 <img class="img-responsive" src="/img/class-MC-VLB-err-musk-500.png" alt="MC"/>

 <p>
-The second experiment is to compare GD and S-DSVI.
-S-DSVI refers to the analogous approach using a structured variational approximation but using standard gradients in the standard parameter space.
+The fifth experiment is to compare three SVI methods: S-DSVI, H-MC-SSVI and MC-SSVI.
+For this experiment, it seems to me that the result does not make sense.
+Specifically, the performance of MC-SSVI is supposed to be better than MC-SSVI, but the following figure does not indicate that.
 </p>

 <img class="img-responsive" src="/img/class-3SVI-err-musk-500.png" alt="SVI"/>